iem-projects/pd-acre/amb/readme.rst

 Background
 ----------

-In Ambisonics 3D- or 2D-audiosignal are handled as an Ambisonics signal, which in fact is a multichannel audio-signal.
+In Ambisonics 3D or 2D Ambisonics signal is a multichannel audio-signal.
-With higher orders better spatial resolutions are provided and more Ambisonics channels are needed.
+With higher orders, better spatial resolutions are provided and more Ambisonics channels are needed.
 The channel count is calculated by the formulas ``n=(order+1)²`` for 3D and ``n=2*order+1`` for 2D.
-Therefore Ambisonics buses has to be used which are for example on 5th order 3D 36 channels.
+Therefore Ambisonics buses has to be implemented, which handle, for example on 5th order 3D 36 channels.
 Until there is a snake functionality standard in Pd[snake]_ , we handle Ambisonics buses with abstraction and dynamic generated ``catch~/throw~`` and/or ``send~/receive~`` pairs to prevent excessive Pd cabling.
-The order of the Ambisonics channels is important and comply with the ACN [ACN], N3D standard, which is used troughout the iem_ambi library.
+The order of the Ambisonics channels is important.
+Within 'amb' it complies with the ACN [ACN], N3D standard, which is used troughout the iem_ambi library.

 Structure
 ---------